 Another amusing fact about this song is that Fleetwood Mac’s Stevie Nicks was initially asked to write.

-Nicks recalls calling back and saying, ‘I can’t do it.
+Nick recalls calling back and saying, ‘I can’t do it.
 I wish I could.
 It’s too much for me.’
-It is fascinating to think what could have been of this song if Nicks had been involved in the making.
+It is fascinating to think what this song could have been if Nicks had been involved in its making.

 As Prince once said, “Music is real.
-It affects people; it’s real,” we can certainly say that Purple Rain has affected us amongst many others and will continue to do so for years and then some.
+It affects people; it’s real.”
+We can certainly say that Purple Rain has affected us and many others and will continue to do so for years and then some.

 4. Another Brick In The Wall by Pink Floyd

-Listeners enjoy hearing songs that start from the same rhythm the previous song ended.
-Also, the entire album is in some way connected.
+Listeners enjoy hearing songs that start from the same rhythm as the previous song ended.
+Also, the entire album is connected in some way.

 This rock opera reflects on the abuse done by teachers in Britain at that time and how any form of injustice is another brick in the already existing wall.